 JHF II was organized on June 28, 2005 as a Massachusetts business trust under the laws of The Commonwealth of Massachusetts and is an open-end management investment company registered under the 1940 Act.
-The Fund, which commenced operations on November 14, 2014, is a diversified series of JHF II, as that term is used in the 1940 Act, as interpreted or modified by regulatory authority having jurisdiction, from time to time.
+The Fund, which commenced operations on October 17, 2005, is a non-diversified series of JHF II, as that term is used in the 1940 Act, as interpreted or modified by regulatory authority having jurisdiction, from time to time.

 The Advisor is a Delaware limited liability company whose principal offices are located at 200 Berkeley Street, Boston, Massachusetts 02116.
-The Advisor is registered as an investment advisor under the Advisers Act.
-The Advisor is an indirect principally owned subsidiary of John Hancock Life Insurance Company (U.S.A.).
+The Advisor is registered as an investment advisor under the Advisors Act, and as a CPO under the CEA.
+The Advisor is an indirect principally owned subsidiary of John Hancock Life Insurance Company (U.S.A.)
 John Hancock Life Insurance Company (U.S.A.) and its subsidiaries today offer a broad range of financial products, including life insurance, annuities, 401(k) plans, long-term care insurance, college savings, and other forms of business insurance.
 Additional information about John Hancock may be found on the Internet at johnhancock.com.
 The ultimate controlling parent of the Advisor is MFC.
 MFC is the holding company of The Manufacturers Life Insurance Company and its subsidiaries, collectively known as Manulife Financial.